 Use Pink Sparingly

-Using pink in moderation means using it sparingly, and using it for centerpieces.
-Aside from centerpieces, use pink to accentuate containers that don’t get a lot of use, but are in a prominent location.
+Using pink in moderation means using it sparingly and using it for centerpieces.
+Aside from centerpieces, use pink to accentuate containers that don’t get a lot of use but are in a prominent location.

-Pink doesn’t weather heavy use very well as a color, but it can be extremely beautiful and eye catching if it’s used to tie the rest of the kitchen together.
-Make pink objects in areas that you want the eye to be pulled toward, and make sure that pink is paired with the right neighbors—in general, that means pink should be paired with other light colors that aren’t as saturated as the pink that you’re using.
+Pink doesn’t weather heavy use very well as a color, but it can be extremely beautiful and eye-catching if it’s used to tie the rest of the kitchen together.
+Make pink objects in areas that you want the eye to be pulled toward, and make sure that pink is paired with the right neighbors—in general, that means pink should be paired with other light colors that aren’t as saturated as the pink you’re using.